RTEMS/rtems-docs/c-user/configuring_a_system.rst

     This is not defined by default.

 DESCRIPTION:
-    The Deterministic Priority SMP Scheduler is derived from the Deterministic Priority Scheduler but is capable of scheduling threads across multiple processors.

-    In a configuration with SMP enabled at configure time, it may be explicitly selected by defining ``CONFIGURE_SCHEDULER_PRIORITY_SMP``.
+    If defined, then the :ref:`Deterministic Priority SMP Scheduler
+    <SchedulerSMPPriority>` algorithm is made available to the application.

 NOTES:
-    This scheduler is only available when RTEMS is configured with SMP support enabled.
+    This scheduler algorithm is only available when RTEMS is built with SMP support enabled.

-    This scheduler is currently the default in SMP configurations and is only selected when ``CONFIGURE_MAXIMUM_PROCESSORS`` is greater than one.
+    In case no explicit :ref:`clustered scheduler configuration
+    <ConfigurationSchedulersClustered>` is present, then it is used as the
+    scheduler for up to 32 processors.

 .. index:: CONFIGURE_SCHEDULER_SIMPLE